EliotJanvier/workshop_modular/README.md

 This game will be very simple: the user can specify a number through the command line when starting the program, and the game will display this number of circles.
 Using the *WASD* keys, the user will be able to move all the circles on the screen.

-Every object in the game (meaning every circle) will be represented by a **gameobject**.
-Every functionality of the object is represented by what we call a **component**: the image (sprite) is a component, and the controller that moves it following the keys of the keyboard is another one.
+>Lexicon:
+>- A **gameobject** represents every object in the game (meaning every circle in our case).
+>- A **component** represents a functionality of the gameobject (meaning the image of the circle, or the controller that moves it).

-> ***Task:*** In the main, open an *SFML* window and write its main loop.
-Create the following classes:
+> ***Task:*** In the main, open an *CSFML* window and write its main loop.
+>
+> Then create the following classes:
 >  - ```component_t```, a **class** with a function pointer called ```update```, of type ```void (*)(component_t *, gameobject_t *)```.
 All components should be created with a reference to the renderwindow, and to the array in the main containing all components.
 >  - ```gameobject_t```, a class with an array of ```component_t``` and a method called ```void update_components(gameobject_t *)```.
 This method should call ```update``` on all components stored in the gameobject.
 Also add a method called ```void add_component(gameobject_t *, component_t *)``` that adds a component to the array of components of the gameobject.
 >  - ```circle_t```, a class that **inherit** from ```component_t``` (just like cars were based on the vehicules!) with a method ```void draw(component_t *, gameobject_t *)``` which draws a circle on screen.
 The default instance of the circle should set the ```update``` method of its base component to its ```draw``` method.
 >  - ```circle_controller_t```, a class based on the ```component_t```, and that sets the base ```update``` method to ```void take_input(component_t *, gameobject_t *)```.
 This method takes input from the keyboard and moves the circles present on the given gameobject.
+>

+> Now add a for loop in the main loop, to call ```update_components``` on each gameobject in the game.
+>
+> You can now add some gameobjects containing a circle and a circle controller to your program.

 > ***Reminder for Tek1 students:***
 > - a **class** is a struct that contains function pointers (it is more complicated than that, but for now it is enough)
 > - a **method** is a function member of a class.
 You need to code the implementation of each method in the class in order to be able to use it.

-Now add a for loop in the main loop, to call ```update_components``` on each gameobject in the game.

-You can now add some gameobjects containing a circle and a circle controller to your program.
 Do you see how easy it will be to add more functionalities?
 Try to make the game more interactive and fun!
 (Some ideas: make the circles chase the mouse and kill the player if they touch it, make the circles shoot at each other to destroy the others...).
 You can use the ```vector``` class given in this repository to go faster and create objects dynamically.

-*Note* Your main *could* look something like this:
+*Note*:  Your main *could* look something like this (this won't work as is, you need to code the classes first of course...):

 ```C
 int main(int ac, char **av) {